The Water and Sewer Department is responsible for the operation and maintenance of the Township’s water and wastewater facilities.

 Customers’ water comes from various groundwater sources located within the Township in addition to water purchased from the City of Bethlehem.
 The Township’s water sources include:

-Township Well located at the Former NJ Zinc Company Mine Site – The Township has a potable water well at the site of the former New Jersey Zinc Company mine located off of Camp Meeting Road.
+Township Well located at the Former NJ Zinc Company Mine Site – The Township has a potable water well at the site of the former New Jersey Zinc Company mine located off Camp Meeting Road.
 This well is permitted to withdraw up to 100,000 gallons of water per day.
 In addition, the Township has constructed a water blending station at this location.
 The purpose of this facility is to blend water from the City of Bethlehem with water from the Township well.
 By blending the Township’s water with the City’s water, the hardness of the Township’s water is reduced to more acceptable levels.

 Sanitary Sewer System

-The Township’s sanitary sewer system is designed to collect and transport wastewater to the Township’s wastewater treatment plant located on PA Route 378.
+The Township’s sanitary sewer system is designed to collect and transport wastewater to the Township’s wastewater treatment plant located near PA Route 378.
 The collection system is comprised of approximately 96 miles of underground pipe ranging from 8 inches to 30 inches in diameter.
-There are three pumping stations in the system: Old Bethlehem Pike, Spring Valley, and located near the Saucon Valley Country Club.
+There are three pumping stations in the system: Old Bethlehem Pike, Spring Valley, and near the Saucon Valley Country Club.
 The Township provides wastewater service to approximately 7,000 customers.

 Wastewater Treatment Plant